Inner Mongolia Normal University

 Established in 1952, it is the first university established in Inner Mongolia after the foundation of the People's Republic of China in 1949.
 It was later made a "key university" (重点大学) in Inner Mongolia.

 Affiliated Middle School

 The Affiliated Middle School to Inner Mongolia Normal University (内蒙古师范大学附属中学 (內蒙古師範大學附屬中學)), abbreviated as Fuzhong, is a public secondary school serving senior high school levels, located in Hohhot, Inner Mongolia, China.

 Founded in 1954, the Affiliated Middle School to Inner Mongolia Normal University is a public high school which blends Chinese and Mongolian cultures.
 It is a key provincial high school in Inner Mongolia and is one of the top high schools incorporating historical and cultural aspects of the region.

-The school presently has three key programs with teaching incorporating three languages, Chinese, Mongolian and English.
+The school presently has three key programs with teaching incorporating three languages, Mandarin Chinese, Mongolian and English.

 The school campus is in the southern part of urban area and surrounded by many universities such as Inner Mongolia University, Inner Mongolia Normal University and Inner Mongolia Agricultural University.
 The main campus is in No.10, Daxue West Street, Saihan District, Hohhot.

 The contact number of school is 0471-6293680.